 What happened next is our favorite part of rescue stories – Elliott fell completely under Sinbad’s spell during their first weekend together and FOSTER FAILED!

 Sinbad the Survivor UPDATE 2018

 After “shedding” 5 lbs of matted fur, he’s loving his new life-style!

 According to Serrano, “Sinbad is doing quite well!
 For a while I was concerned that he would never be able to jump into bed without using pet stairs, because when I first brought him home his rear legs were weak and a bit atrophied.
 But he’s shown to be perfectly capable of jumping into bed and onto my dining room table.”

-Sinbad, has the purrfect spot in his furever home to sunbathe on the kitchen table which is next to a large picture window allowing the sunbeams to stream in.
+Sinbad has the purrfect spot in his furever home to sunbathe.
+The kitchen table is next to a large picture window, and allows the sunbeams to stream in.